Teefa in Trouble: Critical response

 For Geo News, Aizaz Imtiaz commented that it may be an "ordinary story" but "the way it has been shot keeps you hooked till the last scene".
 Rehan Ahmed reviewed it positively and called it the biggest and most smart film in the revival of Pakistani cinema.
 Sadiq Saleem of Masala! rated 3 out of 5 stars, and praised the film's production value, stunts and dialogues, but noted the weak plot and drags.
 Shahjehan Saleem of Something Haute rated it 4 out of 5 stars while calling it "a strong competitor" due to its "stellar cinematography, beautiful music, strong acting skills, and an overall comic persona" while noting that "it lacks from a meatier story".
 Nayab Fatima of Aaj TV rated 3 out of 5 stars and praised Maya Ali and the film's "quality" for "action scenes", "beautiful locations" and "funny dialogues", while she also noted the weak storyline.
 Asjad Khan of HIP said that despite "there are some issues with the film", it is "the mass entertainer audiences have been crying out for."
 UrduMom praised the film, she commented that she was entertained "by the witty lines, music, acting and the beautiful shots."

-Momin Ali Munshi of Galaxy Lollywood rated the film 3.5 out of 5 stars and said, "A technically sound and beautifully shot film with all the right ingredients" but "some scenes could easily have been chopped or reserved for a directors cut".
 Farheen Abdullah of Youlin Magazine too praised the film, saying that it "proved to be a great mix of action, comedy, romance, and drama", but she also criticized its length.
 Fatima Awan of Reviewit.pk rated it 3 out of 5 stars, she compared this film with previous Pakistani films, but praised its action sequences and said that it "could have been far more impressive if it was visually pleasing as well".
 A critic from Oye Yeah! noted the trouble in the script, but praised the film and commented, "A strong hero, a free-spirited heroine, sharp dialogues, fun and light-hearted comedy, the picture perfect look, song and dance, and powerful fight sequences".
-A reviewer from dontcallitbollywood.com called it "a great film with a lot of surprising twists".
-A reviewer from GlobalVillageSpace.com said, "Though the film is not without its issues", it is an "entertaining film that deserves to be seen on the big screen."
 BBC Urdu's Hassan Zaidi gave positive reviews to the film and termed it as the most commercial Pakistani film which will help open a new chapter in Pakistan's commercial cinema.